 Are tourists safe in Antigua?

-Antigua and Barbuda is one of the Caribbean’s safest countries.
+Antigua and Barbuda is among the Caribbean’s safest countries.
 Besides pickpocketing and petty theft, serious crimes such as sexual assault or attacks are very uncommon.
 However, visitors should exercise caution at all times.

 Concerning outdoor activities, beaches in Antigua are safe for swimming and snorkeling.
-Still, beachgoers must heed warnings of adverse weather from news reports and relevant local authorities before entering the sea.
+Still, beachgoers must heed warnings of adverse weather from news reports and relevant local authorities like the Antigua and Barbuda Meteorological Services before entering the sea.

 Antigua is generally safe to walk, whether night or day, particular in towns with popular Antigua hotels like Saint John.
 Like most places, tourists should stick to well-lit and populated areas and avoid exposing valuables like large amounts of cash.